 - Licensing Database

-The Child Care State Licensing Database was developed for policy makers, child care advocates, and providers interested in aligning state child care licensing requirements with Caring for Our Children Basics guidelines.
+The Child Care State Licensing Database was developed for policy makers, child care advocates, and providers interested in aligning state child care licensing requirements toward quality.
 This resource offers a state-by-state overview of ratings.

 - Suspension and Expulsion

 This document provides research and materials on reducing the expulsion of young children in early childhood programs and examples of state efforts that can guide decision-making about expulsion policy decisions.

 Recruit and Retain a Qualified and Effective Child Care Workforce

 - Transforming the Financing of Early Care and Education

 The report by the National Academies of Sciences, Engineering, and Medicine (NASEM) explores how to finance quality early care and education (ECE) systems so that it is accessible to all families in all settings.
 This is a helpful resource in how you can retain an effective work force and educate the community on its importance.